puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 * [Installing the Puppet Development Kit][install]

 {:.concept}
-## Generating a new module with PDK
+## Generating a module with PDK

-PDK generates the basic components of a new module and sets up the basic infrastructure you need to test your module.
+PDK generates the basic components of a module and sets up the basic infrastructure you need to test your module.

-When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets metadata based on your answers, and creates a `metadata.json` with the metadata for your new module.
-The new module that PDK creates includes all the infrastructure to use the other capabilities of `pdk`.
+When you create a module, PDK asks you a series of questions, sets metadata based on your answers, and creates a `metadata.json` with the metadata for your module.
+The module includes all the infrastructure to use the other capabilities of `pdk`.

-Each question has a default response that PDK uses if you hit **Enter** to skip the question.
+Each question has a default response that PDK uses if you skip the question.
 The answers you provide to these questions are stored and used as the new defaults for subsequent module generations.
-To generate a module with only the default values, you can skip the interview step by running `pdk new module module_name --skip-interview`.
+Optionally, you can skip the interview step and use the default answers for all metadata.

 Question   |Description   | Default value
 ----------------|:------------------:|-------------------------